 Unlike Pompeii, Herculaneum was a resort town for the wealthy.
 This is evident in the quality of the artefacts found as well as in the design of the houses, many of which are double storied.
 The increased height of the buildings allowed their owners to have spectacular views over the Gulf of Naples.

 Guide to visiting Herculaneum a time capsule

 Herculaneum was discovered by accident in 1709 when a well was being dug.
-On exploring more an ancient theatre was discovered below.
+While exploring further an ancient theatre was discovered below.
 This led to tunnels being built and many of the treasures being looted.
 The humidity in the ground preserved the timber-framed wooden houses, original doors and wooden furniture.
 Carbonised loaves of bread were even found in the ovens.

 Serious excavation only began in 1927 and much of the site remains shut for exploration purposes to this day.
 Since 1997 a concerted effort is being made to preserve, restore and uncover more treasures from the site.
 It was added to UNESCO World Heritage List in 1997.